-Families wishing to do the drive-thru should do so after 3.10 pm using the lower car park drive-thru pick up area only.
-Cars are to go around through the last carpark and join the queue.
-Please do not arrive before 3.10 pm as this causes a traffic jam that disrupts Serpentine Road traffic.
+Families wishing to do the drive-through should do so after 3.10pm using the lower car park drive-through pick up area only.
+Cars are to go around through the third carpark and join the queue.
+Please do not arrive before 3.10pm as this causes a traffic jam that disrupts Serpentine Road traffic.
 This pick up is slightly later to assist in traffic flow.
 N.B.
-Each family using drive-thru pick up must obtain a "car sign" with their family name, these are to be displayed on the passenger side sun visor of the car.
+Each family using drive-through pick up must obtain a "car sign" with their family name, these are to be displayed on the passenger side sun visor of the car.